 Advantages of CRDC’s Child and Adult Care Food Program:

-- Direct deposit of your reimbursement money or check by mail
+- Direct deposit of your reimbursement money

 - Friendly, knowledgeable staff to provide on-site training and support